russell-archer/StoreHelper/README.md

 > When sandbox testing on a real device with iOS 15 onwards, you **no longer need to sign-out of your AppleID before making sandbox purchases**.
 > This means that if you don't have a dedicated test device you can safely carry out sandbox testing on your main device!
 All you need to do is run the app and start a purchase.
 At this point you will be prompted to login to the App Store: use your **sandbox account credentials**.
 >
 > Prior to WWDC21, using the sandbox test environment was pretty painful.
-Each time you made a purchase using a sandbox account that account became "used up" and couldn't be used to re-purchase the same product.
+Each time you made a purchase using a sandbox account that account became “used up” and couldn't be used to re-purchase the same product.
 There was no way to clear purchases and you had to use a fresh sandbox account for each set of product purchases.
 Happily, post-WWDC21 you can now reset a user's purchases (on App Store Connect), change the account region and adjust renewal rates!

 Fortunately, there's now a much better way.